wp-plugins/custom-login/readme.txt

 == Changelog ==

+= Version 2.0.3 (4/16/13) =

+* Updated templates functions into a class.
+* Moved some files.
+* Fixed known activation hook not fireing on upgrade.
+* Removed post_type and install script.
+* Hide WP_LOCAL_DEV queries.

 = Version 2.0.2 (4/16/13) =

 * Wrap any function that can be replicated in if exists to avoid possible issues.